NY Soccer Odds & Betting Sites

 One final note: odds aren’t created equal everywhere.
 Take the time to shop around at multiple books to find the best possible prices for your wagers.
 For example, BetMGM may have one price on Liverpool to win while Caesars has better odds on the same matchup.
 By taking the time to look, you’ll be in a position to place your bets at the most favorable possible price point.

 Understanding soccer bet types

 Unlike other major team-based sports that revolve around a single league, there’s almost always something happening with soccer somewhere around the world.
 That opens the doors to lots of different betting opportunities, and there are also plenty of different ways to wager on each match.
+Using your NY sportsbook promo on soccer is a great way to get comfortable with a betting app due to the high number of games on at any one point.
 Here’s a run-through of the top soccer bet types and how they work.

 Three-way moneyline: This is the main bet type that we touched on earlier.
 For each game, there will be odds listed for the main outcomes: either side to win or a tie.
 It’s like a moneyline bet in other sports, but ties happen often in soccer so that’s thrown in the mix as well.

 - NYC Football Club +110

 - Atlanta United +130

 Double chance is a popular option as it lets bettors cover two scenarios in a single bet: aside to win plus a tie or either side to win.
 Naturally, the odds will be adjusted accordingly based on the strength of the favorite and underdog in the game.